tcbkkvik/NBL_Actors/README.md

 ## More documentation..
 * For more examples & code: check under src/...
-* Java docs; Download ZIP file; browse doc/index.html
+* Java docs; Download and unzip doc/javadoc.zip; See index.html

 ## Inspiration